 In evolutionary biology, the concept of punctuated equilibrium describes long periods of evolutionary stasis or “nothingness,” broken up by brief, rapid bursts of significant change.
 Human history operates the exact same way.

 When viral video essays delete the “equilibrium” and present history as only the punctuation, they create a false reality.
 If you were to create a completely accurate documentary about a random century of ancient salt harvesting, it wouldn’t look like a Hollywood war movie.
 It would look like a slow, deliberate study in human labor and endurance.
-By editing out the quiet eras to satisfy an algorithm, modern creators give underserved attention to sensationalism, while overshadowing the academic food historians who do the real, rigorous work of documenting humanity’s quietest, and most important, centuries.
+I’d go so far as to say this is a form of historical erasure.
+By editing out the quiet eras to satisfy an algorithm, modern creators give underserved attention to sensationalism, while overshadowing the actual humanity of history and doing a disservice to academic food historians who do the real, rigorous work of documenting humanity’s quietest, and most important, centuries.

 The ‘Overnight Empire’ Fallacy